keptn/tutorials/site/tutorials/keptn-in-a-box-08.md

 In this tutorial you'll learn how to run and customize [Keptn-in-a-Box](https://github.com/keptn-sandbox/keptn-in-a-box).
 Keptn-In-A-Box is a Bash script that will convert a plain Ubuntu machine in a Single Node Kubernetes Cluster with Keptn installed and configured (among other cool features which will set sail for your autonomous cloud journey).
 The script is programmed in a modular way so you can select the 🧩 **installationBundle** that better suits your needs.

-*Keptn-in-a-Box is a 🚀 rocket launcher for enabling tutorials or workshops in an easy, fast and ressource efficient way.*
+*Keptn-in-a-Box is a 🚀 rocket launcher for enabling tutorials or workshops in an easy, fast and resource efficient way.*

 In a matter of minutes you'll have a fully configured **Single Node Kubernetes Cluster** for learning [Keptn tutorials](https://tutorials.keptn.sh), trying out new functionalities, building your own pipeline or even delivering **Performance-as-a-Self-Service**.